The Empire Strikes Back, With a Vengeance!

 The Empire Strikes Back is my least favourite of the original trilogy, I guess I just prefer the more light-hearted nature of A New Hope and Return of the Jedi (plus when has darkness become a measure of quality?), as well as the sense of closure given by those films but calling it my least favourite is like saying this pizza with 19 slices of pepperoni is it not as good as this pizza with 20 slices of pepperoni.
 It’s appropriate that the second part of the three-act story is the dark entry so the more light-hearted third act can act as a release from the darkness and despair.

 Imagine if Star Wars went in the direction of The Planet of the Apes franchise?
 It’s a miracle the studio had no input into the film, creating the movie sequel all movie sequels aspire to be.
 What if it was a rushed out sequel titled Star Wars II?
-If Jaws started the trend of blockbusters and Star Wars cemented it, then The Empire Strikes Back was the final step in the birth of the blockbusters, by cementing the rules behind the art of the movie sequel but could the film’s quality also due to Lucas not having any input into the writing or directing of the film?
+If Jaws started the trend of blockbusters and Star Wars cemented it, then The Empire Strikes Back was the final step in the birth of the blockbusters, by cementing the rules behind the art of the movie sequel (and creating the subtitle any movie sequel wishes they had).
+However, could the film’s quality also due to Lucas not having any input into the writing or directing of the film?

-Although the darkest, The Empire Strikes Back is the funniest of the series.
-C-3PO constantly telling people about the improbability of escaping the situation they’re getting themselves into never fails to get a laugh.
-Plus the movie keeps teasing you that you’re going to get to see that iconic jump to light speed shot from the first film, making it all the satisfying when you finally do get to see it.
+Although the darkest, The Empire Strikes Back is the funniest film of the series.
+C-3PO constantly telling people about the improbability of escaping the situation they’re getting themselves into, to Han’s many sarcastic whips never fails to get a laugh.
+Plus the movie keeps teasing you that you’re going to get to see that iconic jump to light speed shot from the first film, making it all the more satisfying when you finally do get to see it.

-“I am your Father”, the most well-known piece of pop culture knowledge.
+Even Darth Vader is significantly deepened as a character in The Empire Strikes back, thanks in part to him getting his own theme music to strike the fear of impending authoritarianism into your heart, but also thanks to certain plot twist.“I am your Father”, the most well-known piece of pop culture knowledge.
 Is there anyone in the civilised world who doesn’t know Darth Vader is Luke Skywalker’s father?
-Should we try and preserve the secrecy of these plot twists so future generations can enjoy the surprise.
+Should we try and preserve the secrecy of these plot twists so future generations can enjoy the surprise?